CATcher-org/CATcher/README.md

 ## 5.2.
 Poll for updates
 The state of the application is based on the initial log-in in which the data will be pulled from Github.
 However, this state is not updated as the user uses the application.
 This might lead to problems where the user is shown an outdated version of an issue.

-## 5.3.
-Add Tester's response phase (Right after the Team's Response)
-The rational for this phase is to ease the workload of tutors and admins during the evaluation phase.
-In this phase, testers who reported the bug will be able to look at the team's response to their bug report.
-If they think that the response is unjust, they can object it.

-During the evaluation phase, the tutors and admins just need focus on those bug reports with objections.
-Those without objections will not be moderated.